NASA-Planetary-Science/rss_ringoccs/output/AAREADME_output.txt

 Revisions:
   2018 May 08 - rfrench - original version
+  2019 Jun 25 - rfrench - update version of User Guide to V1.2

 The rss_ringoccs/output directory contains output files produced by the rss_ringoccs software.
 It contains subdirectories organized by